-The Clan Little Society in New Zealand & Australia is still going strong.
+The Clan Little Society South Pacific in New Zealand & Australia is still going strong.
 It is maintained by Allen Little, who retired in 2009 after nearly 40 years with the MidCentral District Health Board.
-He is sometimes known as "Frostie" in celebration of his pure white hair as an Albino.
-The American branch absorbed the members from the United Kingdom who were interested in social interactions and became the Clan Little Society, Inc. with most of its activity online through Facebook.
+He is sometimes known as "Frostie" in celebration of his pure white hair.
+The American branch absorbed members from the United Kingdom who were interested in social interactions and became the Clan Little Society, Inc. with most of its activity online through Facebook.

 The Historic Scottish Building known as The Meikledale Farmhouse

 is still where it was in 1736.
 The ancient stone known as The Grey Wether